Text message marketing is the next frontier of pastoral leadership.

-We’ve established the power of text message marketing, but as a wise uncle once said:
+We’ve established the power of text marketing, but as a wise uncle once said:

 “With great power comes great responsibility.”

-If you abuse the power of text message marketing, people will let you know.
+If you abuse the power, people will let you know.

 People will get angry.

-In other words, whenever someone receives a text message, people should know:
+In other words, whenever someone receives a text, people should know:

 If your text message doesn’t communicate these elements clearly, it will come off as spammy and invasive.

-Use these best practices to make the proper use of text message marketing to endear recipients to your message and to make them eager recipients of future messages.
+Use these best practices to make the proper use of SMS marketing to endear recipients to your message and to make them eager recipients of future messages.

-The Telephone Communications Protection Act means your users must opt-in (this means that you can’t just enter their number into your system—they must personally enter their number into your system through a form or sign-up sheet so that they know they indeed are opting in for a text message.
+The Telephone Communications Protection Act means your users must opt-in (this means that you can’t just enter their number into your system—they must personally enter their number into your system through a form or sign-up sheet so that they know they indeed are opting in for messaging.

 Make sure that you do two things on all your church communications forms: